-I am a tenured Associate Professor at the Institute of Computer Graphics at Johannes Kepler University Linz where I lead the Visual Data Science group.
+I am a tenured Full Professor at the Institute of Computer Graphics at Johannes Kepler University Linz where I lead the Visual Data Science group.
 I finished my PhD at the Institute for Computer Graphics and Vision at Graz University of Technology in early 2011 and moved to Linz later that year.
 In 2012 I was a visiting researcher at the Center for Biomedical Informatics (CBMI) at Harvard Medical School.
 As part of a Fulbright scholarship for research and lecturing I was a visiting professor at the Visual Computing Group at Harvard Paulson School in 2014.
-I am also teaching courses at the Imperial College Business School and Salzburg University of Applied Sciences.
+I am also a guest lecturer at the Imperial College Business School.

 My scientific areas of interest include visualization, visual analytics, and biological data visualization, where I am particularly interested in the integrated analysis of large heterogeneous data.
 Together with my team I develop novel visual analysis tools for cancer research, drug discovery, and other biomedical applications.
 I am leading research projects funded by FWF, FFG and industrial partners.
-Most of my research is embedded in the open-source project Caleydo, where I am one of the project leaders and founding-members.
+Parts of my research are embedded in the open-source project Caleydo, where I am one of the project leaders and founding-members.
+I am a PI or Co-PI in multiple research and industry projects and also a key researcher in the COMET K1-Centre Pro2Future.
 Since 2016 I am CEO of the JKU spin-off company datavisyn.

 I won Best Paper Awards at InfoVis'13, BioVis’12, InfoVis’11, GI’10 and Honorable Mention Awards at EuroVis'16, CHI'14, InfoVis'14 and EuroVis’12.
 I am a co-author of the Nature Methods Points of View column.
 In 2013 I co-edited the Special Issue on Visual Analytics in the IEEE Computer journal.
 Additionally, I actively contribute to the scientific community by serving on the organizing and program committee of several scientific events as well as by acting as a reviewer for high-quality journals and conferences.
 I was program chair of the IEEE Visualization in Data Science symposium and papers and now general chair of BioVis, the Symposium on Biological Data Visualization.